Netflix’s Kanye West Docuseries Ends on a Dark and Disturbing Note

 While it doesn’t come close to those lofty heights, Jeen-yuhs does contain plenty of inspiring and heartfelt moments.
 We witness West playing beats for Mos Def and Talib Kweli—Black Star—in his car; bursting into random people’s offices at Roc-A-Fella to play a demo of “All Falls Down”; getting rejected repeatedly by labels, including Roc-A-Fella, who strings him along for years in order to exploit his producing abilities; using $33,000 of his own money to bankroll the music video for breakthrough hit “Through the Wire,” because Roc-A-Fella wouldn’t allocate any resources; and watch Pharrell flee the studio with glee after hearing it for the first time, declaring him the next big thing.
 “Even though he was standing so close to his dreams, it still felt so far away,” says Coodie, who narrates the tale.

 Along the way, West comes across as not only more sensitive than your average rapper, but more desperate for acceptance.
 When a former mentor releases a diss track about West, he rolls up on him in the street, and appears to be on the verge of tears.
 Then, he retreats into the arms of his supportive mother, Donda, who heals his wounds by rapping an early song of his she loves.
-The relationship between West and his mother is the beating heart of the film, and as West gained more fame, the harder he clung to her.
+The relationship between West and his mother is the beating heart of the film; as West gained more fame, the harder he clung to her.
 “It was like the bigger he got, the more he wanted her around,” Coodie observes, noting how his demeanor appeared to shift following her tragic passing in 2007.

 In an interview with Variety, Chike described Jeen-yuhs as “a faith-based journey broken up into three acts: vision, purpose and awakening,” adding, “[West] has no control over it.
 He trusts us.
 We’re not making a biased film.
 We’re not trying to make a commercial for Kanye.”